pypemaker/Boxed/README.md

 Client handle management can be improved.

 Client design:
-The client side leaves dormant threads under specific circumstances, issue needs addressing.
+The client side leaves dormant threads under very specific circumstances, issue needs addressing.
 Refactoring of the client has been deemed viable and necessary but not in the near future.